kaneja123/Preet/readme.txt

 <<<<<<< HEAD
- this is my first line on updat-readme branch. this is now second line on update-readme brach. this is third line on update-readme. this is the fourth line on update-readme.
+ this is my first line on updat-readme branch. this is third line on update-readme. this is the fourth line on update-readme.
 On branch update-readme